reduxjs/redux/docs/introduction/why-rtk-is-redux-today.md

 - JavaScript is a mutable language by default, and writing immutable updates required manual object spreads and array updates
 - Redux was originally built in just a few weeks and intentionally designed to be just a few API primitives

+Additionally, the Redux community has adopted some specific approaches that add additional boilerplate:

+- Emphasizing use of the `redux-saga` middleware as a common approach for writing side effects
+- Insisting on hand-writing TS types for Redux action objects and creating union types to limit what actions can be dispatched at the type level

 Over the years, we've seen how people actually used Redux in practice.
 We've seen how the community wrote hundreds of add-on libraries for tasks like generating action types and creators, async logic and side effects, and data fetching.
 We've also seen the problems that have consistently caused pain for our users, like accidentally mutating state, writing dozens of lines of code just to make one simple state update, and having trouble tracing how a codebase fits together.
+We've helped thousands of users who were trying to learn and use Redux and struggling to understand how all the pieces fit together, and were confused by the number of concepts and amount of extra code they had to write.
+We _know_ what problems our users are facing.

 **We specifically designed Redux Toolkit to solve those problems!**

 - Redux Toolkit simplifies store setup down to a single clear function call, while retaining the ability to fully configure the store's options if you need to
+- Redux Toolkit eliminates accidental mutations, which have always been the #1 cause of Redux bugs
 - Redux Toolkit eliminates the need to write any action creators or action types by hand
 - Redux Toolkit eliminates the need to write manual and error-prone immutable update logic
-- Redux Toolkit eliminates the need to spread a Redux feature's code across multiple separate files
+- Redux Toolkit makes it easy to write a Redux feature's code in one file, instead of spreading it across multiple separate files
 - Redux Toolkit offers excellent TS support, with APIs that are designed to give you excellent type safety and minimize the number of types you have to define in your code
-- RTK Query eliminates the need to write _any_ thunks, reducers, action creators, or effect hooks to manage fetching data and tracking loading state
+- RTK Query can eliminate the need to write _any_ thunks, reducers, action creators, or effect hooks to manage fetching data and tracking loading state

 Because of this: